-This lynx displays a moderate degree of sexual dimorphism, much like many of the related species.
+This particular variety of lynx also displays a moderate degree of sexual dimorphism, much like many of the related species.
 Though the lengths remain similar between the genders, the male develops significantly stockier in its build.

 Furthermore, the male averages nearly 28 lb (13 kg), while the female averages around 21 lb (9.4 kg) in weight.
 The legs of the Iberian Lynx grow relatively long.
-Like other species of lynx, the ears have a tuft.
+Like other species of lynx, the ears on this impressive have a prominent tuft.

 This mammal also presents a magnificent color scheme, making it impossible to confuse with others.
 The coloring generally appears tawny, with dark spots of varying sizes.
 The muzzles appear slightly more elongated in shape than most varieties of wildcats.